gesquivel-tech/power-bi-payments-kpi-dashboard/README.md

 * Which regions or products concentrate payment issues?
 * How many transactions are pending, refunded, or breaching SLA?
 * Are operational issues concentrated in a specific channel, region, or product?

+The report is designed for both technical and non-technical stakeholders.
+It combines KPI cards, trend analysis, categorical breakdowns, slicers, and validation logic to create a practical reporting workflow.

 ## Repository Structure